-Following up my previous posts on Software Pricing and Value-Based Pricing, I had a useful conversation with a couple of people from Computer Associates (CA), which is one of the software vendors leading the move towards new models of software pricing and revenue.
+Following up my previous posts on Software Pricing, I had a useful conversation with a couple of people from Computer Associates (CA), which is one of the software vendors leading the move towards new models of software pricing and revenue.
 For several years CA has offered alternative (flexible) licensing arrangements for some of its main products, and is strongly committed to progressing the business model.

 In recent years, CA has found many corporate customers interested in talking about output-based pricing - but fewer customers willing to put it into practice.
 While customers are very happy to share the downside risk with a software provider, they are rather less keen to share the upside risk.
 However, there have been some limited successes with output-based pricing and even value-based pricing.
 For example, for one mobile phone operator, the software license is geared to the number of subscribers.
 CA is eager to expand this kind of deal.